Goran Rakočević: Career achievements

-Personal life
+Personal life and death

-He married Vesna Strahinjić and they have a son and a daughter.
+Rakočević married Vesna Strahinjić and they have a son and a daughter Jelena.
 His son Igor is a former professional basketball player who started his career in Crvena zvezda, also.
 Igor is a two-time All-Euroleague Team member and three-time Alphonso Ford Trophy winner and won 2002 FIBA World Championship and 2001 EuroBasket representing FR Yugoslavia national team.
+Rakočević died on 2 July 2026, at the age of 75.